Denhonator/KHPCSpeedrunTools/1FMMods/readme.txt

 - May cause glitches

 FasterDialog:
-- Speeds up text boxes
+- Makes text boxes appear and disappear almost instantly
+- Text speed unaffected unless you change textSpeedup to true (line 2)
+ - This feature is a little wacky so it's disabled by default

 FasterAnims:
 - Speeds "mini cutscenes" as well as room transitions